Timing Have Predictive Power?

-For two and a half thousand years, scholars across India, Persia, and the Arab world tracked planetary cycles and correlated them with earthly events.
+For two and a half thousand years, scholars across India, Persia and the Arab world tracked planetary cycles and correlated them with earthly events.
 The question this project asks is simple: when you strip away the mysticism and apply modern statistical methods, does anything in those frameworks actually survive?
-This paper introduces Tempora Research — our methodology, our findings to date, and what we are building.
+This paper introduces Tempora Research, our methodology, our findings to date, and what we are building.
 The short answer is that most of it does not survive.
-But some of it does, in ways that are genuinely surprising, reproducible, and falsifiable.
+But some of it does, in ways that are genuinely surprising, reproducible and publicly reconcilable.
 Individual signals reach up to 5.46 times their expected frequency on confirmed historical event dates.
 We have published nine research notes.
 We have 72 public, dated predictions through 2030.
 We keep score on everything.

 We are not claiming that planets cause events, that astrology is spiritually "real," or that any individual's fate is written in the sky.
 We are asking a narrow empirical question: do certain measurable astronomical cycles correlate with historical event clusters at rates that exceed chance?
 The answer, for specific signals in specific charts, appears to be yes.
 We report that finding with appropriate uncertainty and invite challenge.